palaima/AndroidSmoothBluetooth/README.md

-# Android Bluetooth Helper
+# Android Smooth Bluetooth

-Easy communication via bluetooth with other android devices or microcontrollers such as Arduino.
+Smooth communication via bluetooth with other android devices or microcontrollers such as Arduino.

 ## Getting Started